Hauraki Rail Trail

+Territory coverage

-The 197 km trail officially starts from Kaiaua in the north and traces the Shorebird Coast along the Firth of Thames before heading south via Paeroa to then branch either east towards Waihi (via the Karangahake Gorge) or south to Te Aroha.
+The 197 km trail officially starts from Kaiaua in the north, and traces the Shorebird Coast along the Firth of Thames, before heading south via Paeroa to then branch either east towards Waihi (via the Karangahake Gorge) or south to Te Aroha.
 In the Karangahake Gorge, the rail trail passes through a 1100 m long tunnel, which has been fitted with electrical lighting.

 The trail takes around three days to complete for most fitness levels.
-It is one of the easiest cycle trails in New Zealand and offers a diverse range of scenery, from pohutukawa trees, through lush farm land, and onto some of New Zealand's pioneering past.
+It is one of the easiest cycle trails in New Zealand, and offers a diverse range of scenery, from pōhutukawa trees, through lush farm land, and onto some of New Zealand's pioneering past.

 Length and extensions

-The trail was opened in 2012, with 95% of 69 km completed at the end of 2012, and all of the original length open from early 2013 (New Zealand Cycle Trail's official website).
+The trail was opened in 2012, with 95% of 69 km completed at the end of 2012, and all of the original length open from as early as 2013 (New Zealand Cycle Trail's official website).

 In September 2013, the connecting section from Waikino to Waihi was opened, and the network then encompassed over 80 km of easy-riding cycle trails.

 Scoping for a further section, from Kopu to Kaiaua along the Firth of Thames' coast was expected to start in mid-2013, adding another 56 km to the track.
 It opened in August 2020.